 The progress, assessment and eventual progression of students are determined by their academic effort throughout the year.

 Students are expected to sit for tests as scheduled and to hand in assignments and tasks, including those on VLE, within the stipulated deadline.
 Students are to inform their lecturers beforehand if, for a justified reason, they are unable to hand in their work in time.
 Repeated failure to do so will lead to disciplinary measures.

-During each programme of studies, students are formally assessed five times, three times during the first year and twice during the second year.
+During each programme of studies, students are formally assessed three times, twice times during the first year and once during the second year.
 Assessment and end-of-year examination marks can be viewed on the Junior College Student eSIMS portal.

 Lecturers keep a meticulous record of attendance and progress reports which are then forwarded to their coordinators.